mistodon/protopad/DEVELOPMENT.md

 # protopad development

-1.  [ ] Fix issue with stdout from edit command
+1.  [x] Fix issue with stdout from edit command
+    -   "Fixed" by detecting pipes and exiting with an error
 2.  [x] Find an elegant way of specifying an internal DataSet type
     -   Elegant enough...
 3.  [ ] Look for common exceptions and handle them gracefully